sirex/pycon.lt/README.rst

 For contributors
 ================

-If you would like to improve or update content of this web site, here is list of things you should know:
+If you would like to improve or update content of this web site, here is the list of things you should know:

 - All articles are reserved for conference events, because top menu is automatically generated from articles.
 It means, that all other pages have to